Rational-Link/Chainlink-External-Adapters-Template/README.md

 # Chainlink Node External Adapters Template
-This guide outlines how an external adapter is created and how you (client) will modify the logic accoridngly.
-The logic once agreed upon, will be run continuously and installed via Chainlink Node bridge name specific to your account.
+This guide provides a clear overview of how to build and customize an External Adapter for Chainlink.
+As a client, you'll tailor the adapter logic to meet your specific data needs.
+Once finalized, the adapter will be deployed and continuously executed via docker,and the Chainlink Node will implement a bridge specific to your account & job requirement.

 ## Repository Structure
 ```
 my-api/
+├── contract/
+│   └── ClientContract.sol
+├── job/
+│   └── numbers-ea.toml
 ├── docker/
 │   └── Dockerfile
 ├── src/